-WordPress is one of the best and very popular blogging platforms which is not only free but also released as an open source project.
+WordPress is one of the best and very popular blogging platforms which is not only free but also an open source project.

-On the other hand, WPMU (WordPress mu or multi-user) is another version of WordPress which uses the core wp with some modifications and convert any single user WordPress blog into a multi-user blogging platform.
+On the other hand, WPMU (WordPress Multi-user (Old name) now WordPress Multisite ) is another version of WordPress which uses the core WP with some modifications and convert any single user WordPress blog into a multi-user/multi-site blogging platform.

 If you want to convert your WordPress blog into WordPress MU, Then you must follow these steps:

 1. Disable comments on your WordPress installed Blog.
 So no data arrives during the migration process.

 2. In admin panel, Under Tools, Select Export and save Your xml file which contains all your WordPress blog data